-G03H28 Physics 2 AP - Physics 2 AP is equivalent to a second-semester college course in algebra-based physics.
-The course covers thermodynamics; electrical force, field, and potential; electric circuits; magnetism and electromagnetic induction; geometric and physical optics; and quantum, atomic, and nuclear physics.
+G03H28 Physics 2 AP - AP Physics 2 is an algebra-based, introductory college-level physics course.
+Students cultivate their understanding of physics through inquiry-based investigations as they explore these topics: thermodynamics; electrical force, field, and potential; electric circuits; magnetism and electromagnetic induction; geometric and physical optics; and quantum, atomic, and nuclear physics.
 Students entering AP Physics 2 need to have developed mastery of the learning objectives described in the AP Physics 1 curriculum framework to be prepared for AP Physics 2.
-Taking the AP Physics 1 course or a comparable introductory course in physics will satisfy this prerequisite.
+Taking the AP Physics 1 course or comparable introductory course in physics will satisfy this prerequisite.
 Students should also have taken or be concurrently taking pre-calculus or an equivalent course.
-Extended time may be required (homeroom, afterschool, study hall, etc.) as per College Board.
+Extended time may be required (homeroom, after school, study hall, etc.) as per the College Board.
 Students will be preparing to take the College Board AP exam in May for the chance of earning college credit.
-Grade Level: 11-12 Prerequisite: AP Physics I and Pre-Calculus (may take concurrently) Teacher Recommendation Needed: Yes Minimum Credit: 1.0 MCAA Approved: Yes EPSO: Yes
+Grade Level: 11-12 Prerequisite: AP Physics I and Pre-Calculus (may take concurrently) Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes EPSO: Yes

 G03H19 IB Physics II SL/HL - This is the first of two courses in IB Physics HL, a rigorous exploration of classical and modern physics.
 Topics to be addressed during the two-year course include mechanics, electricity and magnetism, waves, thermodynamics, relativity, and quantum theory.
-Physics is both conceptually and mathematically challenging; students must be proficient in algebra and trigonometry and have a strong desire to learn science.
-Students should be self-directed learners and good time-managers as extended time will be required.
-Grade Level: 11 Prerequisite: Algebra II; Concurrent with precalculus or IB Math SL Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: No EPSO: Yes
+Physics is both conceptually and mathematically challenging; students must be proficient in algebra and trigonometry and have a strong desire to learn about science.
+Students should be self-directed learners and good time management as extended time will be required.
+Grade Level: 11 Prerequisite: Algebra II; Concurrent with pre-calculus or IB Math SL Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: No EPSO: Yes

 G03H23 IB Physics III SL/HL - IB students take this course to complete their two-year Higher-Level science requirement for the IB diploma, though other students who have taken IB Physics II and wish to advance to higher topics may also take this course.
 IB Physics III builds on IB Physics II, with an emphasis on modern physics.
 Students will develop skills associated with designing their own experiments and will complete the IB Group 4 Project.
 Students also individually complete the internal assessment research component.
 Upon completion of this course, students are prepared to take the IB Physics HL exam.
-Grade Level:12 Prerequisite: Pre-calculus or IB Math SL and Physics II IB Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes EPSO: Yes
+Grade Level:12 Prerequisite: Pre-calculus or IB Math SL and Physics II IB Recommendation Needed: Yes Minimum Credit:1.0 Maximum Credit: 1.0 NCAA Approved: Yes EPSO: Yes